MysteryPancake/Houdini-Fun/README.md

 ### Dancing City

-Used Convex Hull to get more abstract shapes, [inspired by an Overwatch house tutorial](https://www.youtube.com/watch?v=uIe97023sDk).
+I used Convex Hull to get more abstract shapes.
+This was inspired by an [Overwatch house tutorial](https://www.youtube.com/watch?v=uIe97023sDk).

 <img src="./images/building2.png?raw=true" width="600">